Click here to view our recommendations

 Just as symptoms vary depending upon the injury, so do treatment options.
 A common treatment method is known as the RICE method.
 This method involves rest, applying ice, compression and elevating the afflicted foot or ankle.
 If the injury appears to be more serious, surgery might be required, such as arthroscopic or reconstructive surgery.
 Lastly, rehabilitation or therapy might be needed to gain full functionality in the afflicted area.
 Any discomfort experienced by an athlete must be evaluated by a licensed, reputable medical professional.

-If you have any questions, please feel free to contact our office located in Smyrna, GA .
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+If you have any questions please contact our office located in Smyrna, GA .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Sports Related Foot and Ankle Injuries